 In January 2016 Halo Top ice cream was making a few hundred thousands in revenue, but its big break came when a GQ writer detailed eating nothing but Halo Top for 10 days.
 According to co-founder Doug Bouton, “it put millions of eyeballs on the product” and doubled the brand’s sales within a month.

 Graduates of top universities earn more in the future, but how much of that is down to the teaching?
-After all, the top universities are more likely to receive applications from people who are already bright.
-A US study got around this by analysing students who got into top universities, like Stanford and Yale, but decided not to go.
-These students didn’t seem to suffer by attending less-selective schools.
-Apparently, an acceptance letter from Stanford was as good as attending Stanford.
+After all, the best universities are more likely to receive applications from people who are already bright.
+One study got around this by analysing students who got into top US colleges, like Stanford and Yale, but decided not to go.
+Interestingly these students didn’t seem to suffer by attending less-selective schools.
+Apparently, an acceptance letter from Stanford is just as good as going.

 According to UK law, graffiti “is an act of criminal damage, and those found guilty can be punished with a maximum fine of £5,000.”
 But when Bansky does it, and tourists flock to see the work, it’s considered artistic genius.